plexefinance/PlexePublicAPI/README.md

 ## Webhooks

-We provide a number of webhooks as notification for the following events
+We provide several webhooks as notification for the following events

 | Webhook     | Description |
 | ----------- | ----------- |